 The RAM requirements are small and by tuning the engine to have only a couple of save/restore states, and paths with fewer than 256 edges, the total RAM footprint of the rasterizer can be as low as ~5kb on 32bit platforms, the parser for the ctx protocol needs an additional 1kb.
 Where framebuffer is too large to fit in RAM, the allocation needed for scanline(s) must be wheighed against RAM needed for renderstream.
 Commands take a multiple of 9bytes, there is code/provisions for runtime compacting of the renderstream in prior git revisions.

-This table contains the time it takes to fill a 512x512px buffer with an inscribed circle with various fill sources for all of ctx' supported pixelformat target encodings.
-Tests done on battery - the race between ctx and cairo is close enough that for solid RGBA8 fills ctx is faster on battery and cairo/pixmans is faster on AC. (proably related to available cpu frequency boosting.).
+This table contains the time it takes to fill a 512x512px buffer with an inscribed circle with various fill sources for all of ctx' supported pixelformat target encodings, these measurements are done with a locked cpu frequency of 2.5ghz on an i7-8650U

 smaller numbers are better, numbers are time to render one frame in us,

-All of these tests are single threaded, in normal interactive use ctx contexts would use paralell rendering, the rasterization happens twice but the compositing wors is fully parallelized.
+All of these tests are single threaded, in normal interactive use ctx distributes both the rasterizing and compositing workload over multiple threads, further improving performance.